-Engineering Services has primary responsibility for managing the city's capital improvement projects, including the planning, design and construction management of public buildings, streets, utilities, storm water facilities and recreational facilities.
-Engineering Services also provides general engineering support and infrastructure planning for city departments, plans review for public improvements within subdivisions and commercial sites, and coordination of activities with utility companies, the Virginia Department of Transportation, and other federal, state, and local government agencies.
+Engineering Services has primary responsibility for managing the City’s capital improvement projects, including the planning, design, and construction management of public buildings, streets, utilities, stormwater facilities, and recreational facilities.
+Engineering Services also provides general engineering support and infrastructure planning for City departments, plans review for public improvements within subdivisions and commercial sites, and coordination of activities with utility companies, the Virginia Department of Transportation (VDOT), and other federal, state, and local government agencies.

-Staff can provide a wealth of services to aid departments in their decision-making, including information on infrastructure planning, environmental impact and surveying services, and assistance with issues related to property ownership.
+Engineering Services consists of a team of engineers, surveyors, technicians, and administrative staff organized under the City Engineer.
+The division provides a wealth of services to aid departments in their decision making, including information on infrastructure planning, environmental impact and surveying services, and assistance with issues related to property ownership.
 Engineering Services can provide construction cost estimates, construction management services, field surveying, mapping, drafting, and general engineering consultation.
-Engineering Services consists of a team of engineers, surveyors, technicians and administrative staff organized under the city engineer.

 Design and construction standards for the City were revised in 2012 to make land development more effective and efficient.
 The standards include four sections addressing drainage, sanitary sewers, streets, and an addendum.
 The Public Works Department has also revised the City’s utility policy and created an outdoor lighting policy and procedures guide.

 Horizontal Control & Vertical Control (Benchmarks)